hamhpc/ARSandbox/README.md

 ## Installation

-The machine will get built according to this [ http://grid.hpc.hamilton.edu/kickstart/ks_arsandbox.cfg]( ARSandbox machine kickstart file).
+The machine will get built according to this [ARSandbox machine kickstart file](https://raw.githubusercontent.com/hamhpc/arsandbox/master/ks_arsandbox.cfg)
 In order to get the installer to use this configuration we need to supply additional arguments to the bootloader.

 ### 1.)
 Boot the host from the CDROM